Solar eclipse of June 8, 1918

+A total solar eclipse occurred at the Moon's descending node of orbit between Saturday, June 8 and Sunday, June 9, 1918, with a magnitude of 1.0292.
+A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
+A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
+Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring 3.7 days after perigee (on June 5, 1918, at 8:40 UTC), the Moon's apparent diameter was larger.

-A total solar eclipse occurred on Saturday, June 8, 1918.
-The eclipse was viewable across the entire contiguous United States, an event which would not occur again until the solar eclipse of August, 2017.
+The eclipse was viewable across the entire contiguous United States, an event which would not occur again until the solar eclipse of August 21, 2017.

-The path
+The Path

 The path of totality started south of Japan, went across the Pacific Ocean, passing northern part of Kitadaitō, Okinawa and the whole Tori-shima in Izu Islands on June 9 (Sunday), and then acrossed the contiguous United States and British Bahamas (today's Bahamas) on June 8 (Saturday).
 The largest city to see totality was Denver, although many could theoretically see it as the size of the shadow was between 70 and 44 mi across as it traveled across America.
 The longest duration of totality was in the Pacific at a point south of Alaska.
 The path of the eclipse finished near Bermuda.

 Besides the path where a total solar eclipse was visible, a partial solar eclipse was visible in the eastern part of East Asia, northern part of Northern Europe, eastern part of Micronesia, Hawaii Islands, northeastern Russian Empire, the entire North America except the Lesser Antilles, and the northwestern tip of South America.

 U.S. Observation team

 The path of the eclipse clipped Washington state, and then moved across the whole of Oregon through the rest of the country, exiting over Florida.
 The U.S. Naval Observatory (USNO) obtained a special grant of $3,500 from Congress for a team to observe the eclipse in Baker City, Oregon.
-The team had been making preparations since the year before, and John C. Hammond led the first members to Baker City on April 11th.
+The team had been making preparations since the year before, and John C. Hammond led the first members to Baker City on April 11.
 The location was important, as it influenced the probability of cloud cover and the duration and angle of the sun during the eclipse.
 The team included Samuel Alfred Mitchell as its expert on eclipses, and Howard Russell Butler, an artist and physicist.
 In a time before reliable colour photography, Butler's role was to paint the eclipse at totality after observing it for 112.1 seconds.
 He noted later that he used a system of taking notes of the colours using skills he had learned for transient effects.